 Q: How many doses of remdesivir did IHS receive?
 How many patients will this treat?

-A: IHS received 26,000 vials of remdesivir.
-The recommended dosing and course of treatment varies, but this would be anticipated to treat about 5,200 patients.
+A: IHS received 20,000 vials of remdesivir through the HHS allocation and an additional 6,400 vials from the Department of Veterans Affairs.
+The recommended dosing and course of treatment varies, but this would be anticipated to treat about 4,000 patients.

 Q: Where were these doses distributed?